antixenoinitiative/axiwiki/builds.md

 #### **Python Mk.II (Shielded)**

 This ship requires access to Class 2 and 3 Guardian Shard Cannons, as well as Guardian Zone Engineering from Ram Tah.
 The Python Mk.
-II build is designed to strike at Orthrus interceptors in a solo instance, dodging incoming Banshee missiles and stakcing a second Thargoid Pulse Neutraliser for when they can't be dodged, or attampting a strike run.
+II build is designed to strike at Orthrus interceptors in a solo instance, dodging incoming Banshee missiles and stakcing a second Thargoid Pulse Neutraliser for when they can't be dodged, or attempting a strike run.
 Due to the internal module constraints of the Python Mk.
 II, this build also stacks Caustic sink Launchers to deal with Caustic damage and Shield Boosters, to shrug off incoming Scout fire.

 - Speed: ⭐⭐⭐
 - Agility: ⭐⭐⭐⭐